post-self/post-self.ink/content/about/glossary.md

 Root instance
 :   The root instance is the original uploaded consciousness, the progenitor of the clade from which all other instances are forked.

+Signifier
+:   The full name of an instance, including the first eight hexadecimal digits of the unique tag that identifies it as distinct from other individuals in the clade (our out of it) with the same name (e.g: Ioan Bălan#5f39bccd7).
+This full signifier of an instance, along with all the clade information is available to anyone to check via the perisystem architecture, which makes truly impersonating someone else impossible.

+Sim
+:   Refers to locations owned by an individual or set of individuals, whether it's as small as a single room or as large as a city.
+Hold-over language from the virtual reality aspects of the 'net, where rooms or worlds were called 'sims'.

 System
 :   Used to describe both the hardware to which consciousnesses are uploaded as well as the world that exists inside that hardware.
 Originally chosen as a vague name to prevent leaks while the project was still secret, it stuck through the centuries until a few years after the launch project, when each of the three Systems began to be called by specific names: Castor and Pollux for the launch vehicles and Lagrange for the System remaining near Earth.